sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 # Key Findings

 ## 1. Parameter count is not a sufficient indicator of quality
-The 27B model was substantially larger than the 7B model, but IQ1 quantization introduced severe generation instability.
+The 27B model was substantially larger than the 7B model, but extreme IQ1 quantization introduced severe generation instability, rendering it worse than a smaller 6-bit model on many tasks.

 ## 2. The "Complexity Cliff"
-The extreme 1-bit quantization creates a non-linear degradation in performance.
-The model succeeds on short, simple tasks, but rapidly breaks down as constraint density increases (`schedule_jobs`, `/orders`).
+Quantization creates a non-linear degradation in performance.
+The 7B Q6_K and 27B IQ1_S models succeed on short, simple tasks, but rapidly break down as constraint density increases (e.g., 19 explicit rules in the `schedule_jobs` stress test).
+The 27B ~4-bit model was the only configuration to survive the cliff.

 ## 3. At the tested IQ1_S configuration, basic Python code reliability was severely degraded
 Because the IQ4_XS and IQ1_S models are quantized variants of the same base model, the large reliability gap strongly implicates extreme quantization as the primary factor in the observed degradation.
 The IQ1_S model repeatedly produced non-executable code in the tested tasks, including missing required imports and treating `__dict__` as a callable method.

 ## 4. Latency and token count are useless without correctness
-The IQ1 model produced efficient-looking short outputs that consistently violated strict architectural constraints and executable safety.
-A high throughput rate is irrelevant if the resulting code throws a `NameError`.
+The models failing the stress tests produced efficient-looking outputs rapidly (30-58 tok/s) that consistently violated strict architectural constraints and executable safety.
+A high throughput rate is irrelevant if the resulting code throws a `TypeError` or `NameError`.

 ## 5. Instruction deviations are task-dependent rather than invariant
-The 7B Q6_K model deviated from restrictive instructions in some earlier tests by adding framework conventions such as `HTTPException`.
-However, the later `/orders` test followed the restrictive architecture exactly.
-The benchmark therefore does not support treating these deviations as an invariant property of the model.
-The practical conclusion is that the 7B model acts as a highly capable specialist, capable of both strict and convention-driven behavior depending on the task and prompt structure.
+The 7B Q6_K model deviated from restrictive instructions in some earlier tests by adding framework conventions such as `HTTPException`, and broke entirely under extreme algorithmic density (`schedule_jobs`).
+However, the `/orders` test proved it can follow strict architectural constraints exactly when the complexity is balanced.
+The 7B model acts as a highly capable specialist, capable of both strict and convention-driven behavior depending on the constraint density.

 ## 6. The ~4-bit tier demonstrates retained capability; hardware is the limiting factor
 The 27B ~4-bit configuration produced correct, instruction-exact code in all complex tests (`TaskBot`, `/orders`, `schedule_jobs`).
 No fundamental code-generation failure was observed.
 Its practical limitation was throughput: approximately 1.6–2.6 tok/s with partial CPU offload on the 8GB VRAM / 16GB RAM test system.
 In this benchmark, the ~4-bit tier passed the correctness requirement but did not meet the throughput requirement for the intended high-volume workload on this hardware.